 WHY EGG-FREE ALTERNATIVES?

-There are many reasons why you might want to use egg substitutes in your cooking.
-Whether it be due to an allergy to egg and egg-based products, or as you are avoiding eggs for ethical reasons and opting for a vegan diet or making a birthday cake for a vegan friend.
+You might want to use egg substitutes in your cooking for many reasons.
+Be it due to an egg allergy or because you are avoiding eggs for ethical reasons and opting for a vegan diet.
 Or, you might be craving your favourite dessert or baked slice and have simply run out of eggs.

-Whatever your reasons, if you need to bake egg-less then there are plenty of ways to substitute eggs in your recipes.
-Plus, when you buy the ingredients below at your local Source Bulk Foods then you can bring in your glass jars and containers to fill up.
-Helping you to cut down on plastic and single-use packaging.
-All you need is a well-stocked pantry, so you have these handy alternatives always on hand!
+Whatever the reason, if you need to bake egg-less then there are plenty of ways to substitute eggs in your recipes.
+Plus, by buy the ingredients noted below at your local The Source Bulk Foods store you can bring in your jars and containers to fill up packaging free and in the quantities you need and nothing more.
+Helping you to cut down on plastic and single-use packaging and food waste.
+Win-win.

 1 tbsp ground chia seeds + 3 tbsp warm water will make one chia egg.
 Mix the chia seeds with the water.
 Let it sit and gel up for 5 minutes before using.
 Chia eggs are perfect for binding (holding ingredients together and giving texture) in recipes.
 To freshly grind chia seeds, use a rolling pin or mortar & pestle.

 Use 1 tbsp ground linseed + 3 tbsp water to make a flax egg.
 Use for binding in muffin, breads and cookie recipes.
 Pre-ground linseed has a much shorter shelf life than whole linseed; it can be as little as one week.
 Whole linseed do have a longer shelf life so it’s worth buying them and grinding them when you need to.
 See our product information for recommended use.
 To freshly grind linseed, use a rolling pin, mortar & pestle or food processor/blender.